clcain/nginx-https-proxy/README.md

 ## Self signed certificates

-If you want to use a self signed certficate instead of Let's Encrypt, you can use `./gen-self-signed-cert.sh` to generate one.
+If you want to use a self signed certficate instead of Let's Encrypt, use `./gen-self-signed-cert.sh` to generate one.

 ```
 ./gen-self-signed-cert.sh [domain name]